Mrthebuilder/verbose-octo-happiness/README.md

 ---

 ### **Next Steps**
-1. Hardware and software collaboration with Apple.
+1. Hardware and software collaboration with a company.
 2. AI-powered profitability modules.
-3. Seamless ecosystem integration with Apple devices.
+3. Seamless ecosystem integration with a companies devices.